softwareconstruction240/softwareconstruction/instruction/classes-and-objects/classes-and-objects.md

 }
 ```

 If you wanted to instantiate a `Person` object from the `Person` class, you use the `new` operator and pass the values you want to initialize the object with.
-The provided values then gets passed to the class's constructor.
+The provided values then get passed to the class's constructor.
 Here is an example of a Java program that uses the `Person` class.

 ```java
 public class HelloPerson {